-Lean and Agile, as covered in this book, is meant to enhance traditional project management not replace the science.
+Lean and Agile, as covered in this book, are meant to enhance traditional project management, not replace the science.
 A strong foundation in traditional project management is necessary to appreciate the benefits of adopting Lean and Agile.

-• Shows how to apply Lean principals to project management (PM)
+• Shows how to apply Lean principles to project management (PM)

 • Teaches the application of simple Six Sigma metrics in PM

 • Discusses the adoption of Agile techniques in PM in order to stay on task and remain flexible

 • Helps readers discover the theoretical synergies between popular PM programs

 • Promotes an understanding of how Lean people skills can help a person become a better leader and manager